dnp1204/daily-code-challenge/README.md

 ---

-## Problem 362 - Twitter
+## Problem 362 - Twitter [Difficulty: Easy]

 A strobogrammatic number is a positive number that appears the same after being rotated 180 degrees.
-For example, 16891 is strobogrammatic.
+For example, `16891` is strobogrammatic.

-Create a program that finds all strobogrammatic numbers with N digits.
+Create a program that finds all strobogrammatic numbers with `N` digits.

 [See Solution](/problems/300-399/problem-362.js)